 3.2 Main characterisation of feedstock and biochar from 30-minute pyrolysis test

 Table 2 presents the physiochemical properties of FW, PW, and biochar from 30-minute residence time test.
-The ash content of biochar (19.2%) considerably exceeds that of feedstocks (FW: 11.97%; PW: 4.99%), consistent with the observation by other studies that pyrolysis concentrates inorganic components through volatile matter loss (Chen et al., 2024).
-Biochar has a carbon content of 62.8%, than both FW (53%) and PW (47.8%), suggesting carbon enrichment during pyrolysis and aromatisation of biomass.
+The ash content of biochar (19.2%) considerably exceeds that of feedstocks (FW: 11.97%; PW: 4.99%), consistent with the observation by other studies that pyrolysis concentrates inorganic components through volatile matter loss (López-Cano et al., 2018; Chen et al., 2024).
+Biochar has a higher carbon content of 62.8%, than both FW (53%) and PW (47.8%), suggesting carbon enrichment during pyrolysis and aromatisation of biomass.
 Biochar exhibits an H/C ratio of 0.69, complying with the stability thresholds (H/C < 0.7) set by the FSBP, EBC (2025) and GCB, IBI (2020), confirming its aromatic structure and thermal alteration under pyrolysis conditions.
 This ratio aligns closely with values reported for lignocellulosic biochar’s (e.g., rice husk and straw: 0.67 at 400°C) by Jindo et al. (2014).
-The alkaline pH (9.4) exceeds values documented for tree bark (8.9; Venegas et al., 2015) and corn stover (8.8; Rafiq et al., 2016) at equivalent pyrolysis temperatures (400°C).
-Electrical conductivity (EC) of the biochar (486 mS/m) aligns with the range reported for woody biomass-derived biochar (370 mS/m; Venegas et al., 2015).
-Furthermore, both the alkaline pH and EC comply with, RRFF, IG (2010) which mandate pH < 12 and EC < 1000 mS/m.
+The alkaline pH (9.4) exceeds values documented for tree bark (8.9; Venegas et al., 2014) and corn stover (8.8; Rafiq et al., 2016) at equivalent pyrolysis temperatures (400°C).
+Electrical conductivity (EC) of the biochar (486 mS/m) aligns with the range reported for woody biomass-derived biochar (370 mS/m; Venegas et al., 2014).
+Furthermore, both the alkaline pH and EC comply with RRFF, IG (2010), which mandates pH < 12 and EC < 1000 mS/m.
 This regulatory compliance underscores the biochar’s suitability for agricultural use; however, pot and field trials are recommended to assess long-term impacts on soil salinity.

 Table 2: Proximate and ultimate analysis of feedstocks and biochar at 30-minute residence time.